Citibank Ultima Credit Card

 Is the annual fee worth it?

-The AED 3,150 annual fee is worth it if you spend heavily on international transactions and use the premium travel perks like lounge access, air travel rebate, and hotel benefits.
-The welcome bonus of AED 1,250 helps offset the first year fee.
+The AED 3,150 annual fee is worth it if you spend heavily on international transactions and regularly use the premium travel perks like 50% air travel rebate, hotel third night free, and lounge access.
+The welcome bonus of AED 1,250 value helps offset the first year fee if you spend AED 25,000 in 60 days.

 How many points do I earn on international spend?

-You earn 5 points per USD spent internationally with no cap.
+You earn 5 points per USD spent on international transactions, with no cap.
 All other domestic spend earns 2.5 points per USD.

-You need a minimum monthly salary of AED 36,750 to be eligible for the Citibank Ultima Credit Card.
+You need a minimum monthly salary of AED 36,750 to be eligible for this card.

 Does this card earn points on school or university fees?